What is holistic Thai Massage therapy?

 The essence of Thai Massage therapy

-The latter one is where you find the most effective and profound application of this art.
-That’s where you find it’s true holistic essence.
+The third method is where you find the most effective and profound application of this art.
+That’s where you find its true holistic essence.

 You apply the techniques, you communicate effectively, you sense with your hands, you transmit energy, and you intuitively read your client’s body and mind.
 The result can be profound healing in your clients.